Read our Infosheets to learn more about your rights and obligations

 What do we mean by “youth court”?

-The judges who sit on the youth court have experience working with young people, so they’re aware of the different problems they may be facing.
-These judges hear a wide variety of cases.
+Youth court judges have experience working with adolescents, so they’re aware of the different problems they face.

-Normally, a number of professionals will be present in the courtroom when a young person is on trial.
-Though they may have different interests, everyone works to make sure that the law is applied fairly.
+A number of professionals are in the courtroom when a young person is on trial.
+They have different responsibilities, but everyone works to make sure the law is applied fairly.

-Let’s start with the judge, as she has a pretty central role – in fact, nothing can happen without her there!
-She has the huge responsibility of resolving the legal issues that come before the court.
-The judge presides over the trial, makes sure that things run smoothly, ensures that everyone respects the rules, renders a verdict, and if necessary, imposes a sentence.
+Let’s start with the judge.
+She has a pretty central role.
+In fact, nothing can happen without her.
+She is responsible for resolving legal issues that come before the court.
+The judge runs the trial, making sure things run smoothly and everyone respects the rules.
+She decides if the adolescent accused of an offence is guilty and, if necessary, imposes a sentence.

 Next, there’s the Crown prosecutor.
-In addition to a number of other tasks, this lawyer must present evidence and convince the judge beyond a reasonable doubt that the charges against the adolescent are well-founded.
-If the youth is found guilty, the lawyer must make recommendations about sentencing.
+This lawyer presents evidence and must convince the judge beyond a reasonable doubt that the adolescent is guilty of the offence.
+If the young person is found guilty, the Crown prosecutor makes recommendations about sentencing.

-David’s lawyer will sit by his side during the trial.
+Another person present in the courtroom is David’s lawyer, who will sit beside him during the trial.
 Her role is to ensure that her client’s rights are respected.
-David’s lawyer also presents any evidence that might raise a reasonable doubt about his guilt or downplay his responsibility for the offence.
-If David is found guilty, she must make recommendations about sentencing.
+David’s lawyer also presents any evidence that might raise a doubt about his guilt or reduce his responsibility for the offence.
+If David is found guilty, she makes recommendations about sentencing.

 Then there’s the court usher, who maintains order in the court.
-He makes sure that everyone respects certain formalities, such as the requirement for all present to rise when the judge enters the room.
+He makes sure that everyone respects certain formalities.
+For example, everyone must stand when the judge enters the room.

 Special constables are responsible for security.
-These are real police officers who are ready to intervene if things get heated.
-After all, we’re in a court of justice – sometimes it’s tough for people to control their emotions!
+They are real police officers who intervene if things get heated.
+After all, we’re in a court of justice.
+Sometimes it’s tough for people to control their emotions!

-Everyone at the youth court has a specific role to play.
-There isn’t any one person who is in charge of everything.
-However, the judge presides over the trial, since it’s up to her to make sure that the legal process functions well.
-The judge has the power to discipline anyone who acts out of line and disregards an order of the court.
+Everyone in youth court has a specific role to play.
+No single person is in charge of everything.
+However, since it’s up to the judge to make sure that the legal process functions well, she is in charge of hearings.
+The judge has the power to discipline anyone who acts out of line or disregards an order of the court.

-For example, during David’s trial, the judge can order David’s father to stop insulting the Crown prosecutor who’s questioning his son.
-If his father does not comply with the judge’s order, he can face a fine or imprisonment for contempt of court.
+For example, during David’s trial, the judge can order David’s father to stop insulting the Crown prosecutor who is questioning his son.
+If his father does not respect the judge’s order, he can be punished with a fine or imprisonment for contempt of court.

 Does the youth court only deal with people who are under 18?